i2bc/SURFMAP/README.md

 ```

-# Usage of SURFMAP

-## Through a docker image
+# Run SURFMAP through its pre-built docker image

-The easiest and recommended way to use SURFMAP is to take profit of its pre-built docker image.
-This image contains all the requirements to run SURFMAP so that the user don't need to install anything on its machine (except docker).
+The easiest and recommended way to run SURFMAP is to take profit of its pre-built docker image.
 This image will work on any system that can run docker (Unix, MacOS, or Windows 10 through WSL2).
+It includes all the dependencies and external softwares (MSMS & APBS) to run SURFMAP so that the user don't need to install anything on its machine (except docker).

+Yet if you want/need to install SURFMAP on your machine, please refer to the [full manual install](#Installation) section.

 ### Step 1: Get docker on your machine